milescb/PiWebsite/content/documentation.md

 ## Overview

-In this page, I document the deployment of this webpage.
+Below, I document the deployment of this webpage.
 The code that hosts this site is located [on github](https://github.com/milescb/PiWebsite) and the whole website is hosted on a Raspberry Pi Zero 2w running [nginx](https://nginx.org/en/).

-Hardware used
+Hardware

-- Raspberry Pi Zero 2w running raspbian lite (64bit)
+- Raspberry Pi Zero 2w
+- Sensors TBD

+Software

+- raspbian lite OS (64bit)
-- Sensors?
+- nginx

 ## Installing the server

 I use `nginx` to host the server.
-To install, fist update the pi's software and remove apache2 (downloaded by default with raspbian)
+To install, first update the pi's software and remove apache2 (downloaded by default with raspbian)

 ```bash
 sudo apt update